santi755/blog-cleancode/backend/README.md

 - [ ] Refactor value objects to use "static of" and "static fromPrimitives" methods
 - [ ] Remove Comments.service and use CommentRepository inside each service instead (DDD)
 - [ ] Change folder structure.
-Inside "blog" should be "application, domain, infrastructure, presentation" folders.
-And inside each one, the corresponding files.
+Inside "blog" should be "Posts, Comments..." folders.
+And inside each one, the corresponding DDD layers ("application, domain, infrastructure, presentation").

 ### Following iterations